 In this example, our persona Ana just moved from Morocco to Munich to join her new team onsite as a Backend Developer.
 She loves coding, chatting and good food, especially vegan.
 Pedro is in Ana’s team but works remotely as a Frontend Developer from Colombia.
 He is also an enthusiastic coder, loves socializing and a good team spirit.
 He lives in a shared flat with his cat and a friend who is studying at the university of Bogotá.

 Ana starts her day under stress since she needs to use the public transport during rush hour.
 While Ana enjoys the social interaction with the team in the office, she also gets easily distracted and interrupted during work.
 Pedro, on the other hand, feels a bit isolated from the team and would wish to be more involved in the team stories and the daily happenings.
 While the isolation would help him focus on work, he still gets distracted by his flatmate and his cat that tries to get his attention.
 Waiting for replies from his team mates or having to do many calls for simple fixes, delays his workflow.

 Visualizing Ana’s and Pedro’s journeys highlights the different challenges, both are facing during a regular work day.

-When we want to talk about good business performance, we need to talk about our employees.
-EX is therefore a mindset to empower our employees by fixing their pain points and treating them as what they are, humans.
-Making use of Service Design methods and tool, it focuses on understanding our employees’ real needs, finding their pain points, and fixing them.
+EX is a mindset to empower our employees by fixing their pain points and treating them as what they are, humans.
+Employee experience mapping focuses on understanding our employees’ real needs, finding their pain points, and fixing them.
 EX is not only an approach conducted by management but relies on the involvement of employees throughout the process.
 Through this collaboration, we are enabled to come up with effective measures, solutions or innovations.
 EX – as high flying as it may sound – is a very down-to-earth approach that puts the human first and bases decision-making on real research.